Three Sundays of Commemoration: Background: the notion of pre-Lent

 In all the ancient Christian liturgies, there is a preparatory period for the great fast of Lent, during which the faithful are warned of the arrival of this major period of the liturgical year, so that they can gradually begin the exercises of asceticism. who will accompany them until Easter.
 This preparatory period for Lent generally lasts 3 weeks in most rites.
-These Sundays correspond to Septuagesima, Sexagesima and Quinquagesima in the Roma rite.
+These Sundays correspond to Septuagesima, Sexagesima and Quinquagesima in the Roman rite.
 These designations come from the counting system used in antiquity and designate the decade in which each of these Sundays falls.
 They precede the first Sunday of Lent (Quadragesima).
 The memory of human frailty, the meditation on the last ends and consequently the prayers for the dead are recurring elements of this liturgical period.
 The Churches of Syriac and Coptic traditions have preserved an older state comprising shorter periods of fasting, the fast of the Ninevites and the fast of Heraclius, from which probably formed the pre-Lenten period of the other rites. like the Maronite rite.